Scunnies/pands-project/README.md

 <a name="1.-introduction"></a>
 This repository contains my pands project on the Fischer Iris Data Set, submitted for assessment under the Programming and Scripting module which in turn forms part of the Higher Diploma in Computing and Data Analytics at GMIT.

-In this project I will outline the programs and tools used to build and execute this project before covering the history and provenance of the Fischer iris data set and why it is so widely used in machine learning.
+In this project I will outline the programs and tools used to build and execute this project before covering the history and provenance of the Fischer iris data set and why it is so widely used in data analytics and machine learning.

-I will be using VS Code as my source code editor and this accompanying README file outlines the thinking behind coding which I use to introduce, manipulate and present the data therein, discussion of the code used to examine and manipulate the data set, generate informative plots and visualisations from that data and finally summarise my findings and conclusions.
+I will be using VS Code as my source code editor and this accompanying README file outlines the thinking behind coding which I use to introduce, manipulate and present the data therein, discussion of the code used, presentation of informative plots and visualisations from that data and finally summarise my findings and conclusions.

-The aim and purpose of this project is to improve upon my Python coding and scripting, learn more about the dynamics of machine learning and the functions and uses of data visualisations.
+The aim and purpose of this project is to improve upon my Python coding and scripting, learn more about the dynamics of data analysis and the functions and uses of data visualisations.

 ## Technical Specifications